Dutch expertise deployable all over the world

-The EAU is a joint initiative of the Ministry of Infrastructure and Water Management (I&W) and the Ministry of Foreign Affairs.
-I&W has an international reputation as an environment and safety specialist.
+The EAU is a joint initiative of the Dutch Ministry of Infrastructure and Water Management (I&W) and the Ministry of Foreign Affairs.
+I&W is internationally renowned for its expertise on environmental safety.
 The Ministry of Foreign Affairs specialises in emergency aid and its humanitarian aid funds can be called on to provide assistance or specific expertise anywhere in the world.
-The close partnership between the two ministries will now acquire a national and international profile through the EAU.
+The close partnership between the two ministries has now acquired a national and international profile through the EAU.

-The Environmental Assessment Unit will be deployed only at the request of the UN or other international organisations wishing to make use of the expertise it provides.
+The Environmental Assessment Unit will be deployed only at the request of the UN or other international organisations, as for example the European Union Civil Protection Mechanism, wishing to make use of the expertise it provides.
 Countries themselves may also ask the Netherlands for help directly.
 Taking into account the size of the disaster, the damage and the need for assistance, the Ministry of Foreign Affairs will decide whether an EAU mission is needed.
 I&W will then assess whether the operation is feasible.
 In a disaster area where a UN humanitarian relief operation is already underway, the EAU will generally work under the auspices of the UN.